Sai1234567890123/CrowdHelp-Blockchain-based-crowdfunding-platform/README.md

 ### **6. Viewing [any] campaign's transactions**

-1. Any user can view the campaign's transactions in [etherscan.io](https://goerli.etherscan.io) -- By clicking on **View on Goerli therscan** link on any campaign page.
+1. Any user can view the campaign's transactions in [etherscan.io](https://palm.chainlens.com) -- By clicking on **View on Palm therscan** link on any campaign page.
    ![](docs/ViewingTransactionHistoryInEtherScan_0.png)
-2. This opens up a new page of `goerli.etherscan.io`, showing the transactions.
+2. This opens up a new page of `palm.chainlens.com`, showing the transactions.
    ![](docs/ViewingTransactionHistoryInEtherScan.png)

 - This provides transparency and trust that,